How Can I Withdraw My Provident Fund from TCS for a Medical Emergency?

 rejoicehr

 Please fill out Form 10C and Form 19.
-Get it signed by the HR of your previous company and submit these forms to the PF Office.
+Get them signed by the HR of your previous company and submit these forms to the PF Office.

 saswatabanerjee

-You are not allowed to withdraw PF when you are working for another company that is subject to PF.
-You will have to give an illegal declaration to fool the system.
+You are not allowed to withdraw your Provident Fund (PF) when you are working for another company that is subject to PF regulations.
+Providing an illegal declaration to bypass the system is not advisable.

-Instead, you can take a loan for medical purposes from the PF department.
+Instead, you can consider taking a loan for medical purposes from the PF department.

 shalendra shukla